HMS Norfolk (D21): Royal Navy service

 Norfolk was first commissioned on 7 March 1970 and was present at Portsmouth Navy Days.
 In 1972 Norfolk began a refit to replace 'B' turret with four Exocet launchers.
 She was thus the first Royal Navy warship to be armed with the Exocet missile system.
 She also became the first warship to carry three independent missile systems: Exocet, Sea Cat and Sea Slug.
 Norfolk recommissioned in 1974.
-She had a displacement of 5,450 tons and was quite a large ship, considering she was classified as a destroyer.
+She had a displacement of 6,200 tons and was quite a large ship, considering she was classified as a destroyer.
 She undertook numerous deployments to the Indian Ocean, Mediterranean Sea and South Pacific Ocean.
 By the mid-1970s it was clear that the Mk 2 Sea Slug did not represent a significant improvement over the earlier version, because it was even less reliable and attempts to develop successful sustainer motors had failed.
 There was only money to fit new computer command and control to the three other second group County class, so Norfolk was reduced to increasingly marginal and third line roles.

 In September 1976, one of the highlights of her relatively peaceful career came, when she flew the Queen's Colour in Sweden and King Carl XVI Gustaf unveiled a plaque to commemorate the British Admiral James de Saumarez.
-During the ship's visit to Fremantle, Australia in 1979, she had an unwelcome milestone - she became the first warship afloat to hold a Court Martial in over 10 years.
+During the ship's visit to Fremantle, Australia in 1979, she had an unwelcome milestone – she became the first warship afloat to hold a Court Martial in over 10 years.
 The visit itself was made to commemorate 150 years of the founding of Western Australia.

 In September 1976, Norfolk took over the UK's commitment to Standing Naval Force Atlantic.
-She decommissioned in 1981 to become the Dartmouth Training Ship.
-Now of marginal naval value in the North Atlantic, even the Exocets being a light short ranged missile compared with the Soviet counters, Norfolk was inevitably a candidate for early pay off for third world or Commonwealth sales and was first offered, to New Zealand about the start of 1981.
-Its main selling point was seaworthiness, good range and current data links to both the RN and USN.
+She decommissioned in 1981 to become the Dartmouth Training Ship at Britannia Royal Naval College.
+Now of marginal naval value in the North Atlantic with even the Exocets being a light short ranged missile compared with the Soviets, Norfolk was inevitably a candidate for early pay off to be sold to third world or Commonwealth countries.
+She was first offered to New Zealand about the start of 1981.
+Its main selling point was seaworthiness, good range and current datalinks giving interoperability with both the RN and USN.